EMERGENCY! WHO'S IN CHARGE?

 • Supervising the activities of emergency scene coordinators

 Each of these coordinators should be responsible for a specific number of employees in a particular work area.
 They should know how to respond to worksite emergencies, direct evacuation procedures, and use emergency communication equipment.
 Make sure to train the coordinators in CPR, first aid, and responses to threats of violence.
-Their responsibilities should include:
+For additional workplace preparedness resources, see Emergency Preparedness and Response.

 • Checking rooms and other enclosed spaces for employees who might be trapped or unable to evacuate